Have you ever heard of digestive enzymes?

 They can also help break down complex carbs until it’s just glucose which can then be put in the bloodstream.

 Without digestive enzymes, your body can’t efficiently process and use the food you’re giving it.
-Which is unfortunate because that means anything you consume like your protein shakes are less effective, as well as your healthy meals.
+This is unfortunate because that means anything you consume like your protein shakes are less effective, as well as your healthy meals.

 Without the right amount of digestive enzymes, your body can even become less effective at recovering and building itself up after a strenuous workout.